GluuFederation/docs-ce-prod/3.1.4/source/release-notes/index.md

 - Redis

 ## New features

-## Fixes / Enhancements

-## Notice

-This document, also known as the Gluu Release Note, relates to the Gluu Server Release versioned 3.1.4.
-The work is licensed under “The MIT License” allowing the use, copy, modify, merge, publish, distribute, sub-license and sale without limitation and liability.
-This document extends only to the aforementioned release version in the heading.

-UNLESS IT HAS BEEN EXPRESSLY AGREED UPON BY ANY WRITTEN AGREEMENT BEFOREHAND, THE WORK/RELEASE IS PROVIDED “AS IS”, WITHOUT ANY WARRANTY OR GUARANTEE OF ANY KIND EXPRESS OR IMPLIED.
-UNDER NO CIRCUMSTANCE, THE AUTHOR, OR GLUU SHALL BE LIABLE FOR ANY CLAIMS OR DAMAGES CAUSED DIRECTLY OR INDIRECTLY TO ANY PROPERTY OR LIFE WHILE INSTALLING OR USING THE RELEASE.

-## Purpose

-The document is released with the Version 3.1.4 of the Gluu Software.
-The purpose of this document is to provide the changes made/new features included in this release of the Gluu Software.
-The list is not exhaustive and there might be some omission of negligible issues, but the noteworthy features, enhancements and fixes are covered.

-## Background

-The Gluu Server is a free open source identity and access management (IAM) platform.
-The Gluu Server is a container distribution composed of software written by Gluu and incorporated from other open source projects.

-The most common use cases for the Gluu Server include single sign-on (SSO), mobile authentication, API access management, two-factor authentication, customer identity and access management (CIAM) and identity federation.

-## Documentation

-Please visit the [Gluu Documentation Page](http://www.gluu.org/docs/ce) for the complete documentation and administrative guide.

-## Available components in Gluu Server 3.1.4
-- oxAuth, oxTrust, oxCore v3.1.4
-- Gluu OpenLDAP v2.4.44-5
-- Gluu OpenDJ v3.0
-- Shibboleth v3.2.1
-- Asimba forked from v1.3.0 + v1.3.1 snapshot changes (v1.3.1 was never released)
-- Passport v0.3.2
-- Java v1.8.0_112
-- Node.js v6.9.1
-- Jetty-distribution-9.3.15.v20161220
-- Jython v2.7.0
-- Weld 3.0.0
-- FluentD 3.5
-- Redis

-## New features
 - Support for OpenID Connect Token Binding
 - Support JWT access tokens
 - LDAP passwords migration from BCRYPT to SSHA